mondrian-framework/mondrian-framework/packages/docs/docs/docs/guides/09-clients.md

 You can share:

 1. The **Module Interface** (`module.define(...)` result) or just the relevant **Function Interfaces** (`functions.define(...)` results).
-2. The **REST API Specification** (`rest.define(...)` result).
+2. The **REST API Specification** (`rest.build(...)` result).

-With just these two pieces of information (which define the _contract_ of the API), a separate team (e.g., frontend) can use `import { client } from '@mondrian-framework/rest'` to build a fully type-safe client to interact with the API endpoint.
+With just these two pieces of information (which define the _contract_ of the API), a separate team (e.g., a frontend team) can use `import { client } from '@mondrian-framework/rest/client'` to build a fully type-safe client to interact with the API endpoint.

-This promotes strong decoupling:

-- Frontend teams can develop against a type-safe contract without waiting for the backend implementation to be complete.
-- Changes to the backend implementation details won't break the client as long as the function and REST API contracts are maintained.
-- Type safety reduces integration errors between frontend and backend.

-This makes Mondrian clients a powerful tool for building robust, maintainable, and scalable applications with clear boundaries between services and consumers.
+This makes Mondrian clients a powerful tool for building robust, maintainable, and scalable applications with clear boundaries between services and their consumers.